0xjuanma/ssh-key-generate/README.md

 The script will prompt for your email and generate an Ed25519 SSH key at `~/.ssh/id_ed25519`.

+**Note**: The script will exit if a key already exists at that location to prevent accidental overwrites.

 ## Add to Platform

 After generation, copy your public key to add it to GitHub, GitLab, or other platforms: